Technical and organizational security measures

-Access to Ingenico systems and platforms are only used by authorized, authenticated users.
+Access to Worldline systems and platforms are only used by authorized, authenticated users.
 Measure(s) include(s):

-Access to Ingenico production environment is granted only to authorized Ingenico workers (the authorized persons)
+Access to Worldline production environment is granted only to authorized Worldline workers (the authorized persons)

 Access are limited as required for those authorized persons to fulfil their function

-Multi-factor authentication is required for access to Ingenico production environment
+Multi-factor authentication is required for access to Worldline production environment

-All access granted as “user” to Ingenico production environment require a unique and personal identifier (a “user account”)
+All access granted as “user” to Worldline production environment require a unique and personal identifier (a “user account”)